-UPDATE: You can now view all of the content here.
+UPDATE: You can now view all of CT‘s published work here.

 I started CT with Paul Gleason and Melissa Brooks in November 2011.
 It was an experiment for a creative outlet.
 We had no budget other than the operating costs for hosting and domain registration that I paid.
 We also had no revenue to start.
 The rough kickstarter to the idea was that we were hoping to turn people onto deeper critical thinking in pop culture.

 We brainstormed names, but ultimately I suggested Cultural Transmogrifier because of my love of Calvin & Hobbes.
 For those that don’t remember, the Transmogrifier was the cardboard box that Calvin would go into to transform into different creatures – most memorably a small tiger.
 It worked for us as we wanted to transmogrify pop culture.

 We had our struggles as any start-up does.
 We were entering a saturated marketplace.
 The only options of revenue for a site like CT is display advertising and Amazon Associates for product links.
 We never made it into the black financially, but that was alright with me – it was part of the challenge.
 Another challenge was finding writers, communicating with them, and keeping them enthused and excited about the site without being able to pay them.
 Additionally, Paul left CT in July 2012 for personal reasons, and Melissa left in December 2012 for a full-time job.